-A Question X/5 – Protection of information and communication technology (ICT) infrastructure from electromagnetic surges
+A Question 1/5 – Electrical protection, reliability, safety and security of ICT systems

-(Continuation of Questions 3/5 and 5/5)
+(Continuation of Question 1/5 and Question 5/5)

 Motivation

-The widespread use of information and communication technologies (ICTs) is dramatically changing society, keeping people connected to voice, data, and video services, regardless of their location.
-This process improves not only the way people interact with each other, but also with the environment, optimizing the use of natural resources and paving the way to the deployment of sustainable cities.
-In order to make all these things possible, there is an extensive telecommunication infrastructure through which a large amount of data flows continuously.
-The delivery of these services to hand-held devices are supported by high speed telecommunication network via copper wire, fibre and radio frequency (RF) links.
-This infrastructure is composed of telecommunication equipment, which are susceptible to damage or interference produced by external agents, such as nearby lightning strikes and disturbances in the neighbouring electric power system.
-Therefore, if not properly protected, a highly-sophisticated telecommunication system can be placed into an out of service condition by a nearby lightning strike or a connection with a nearby power line.
-This Question aims to provide cost effective protective design procedures and component solutions in order to improve the telecommunication network’s reliability and as well as keeping the customers safe from these events.
+The widespread use of information and communication technologies (ICTs) is dramatically changing society, keeping people and things connected to information network, regardless of their location.
+Dependency among social infrastructures such as the communication and information networks, power, water/sewerage and transportation systems increases much more in future society.
+Therefore, deficiency of some infrastructure function will cause serious social disruption.
+The reliability of infrastructure is essential for stability of society.
+Especially, the communication and information networks will act as “nerve system”, and the importance of its reliability and security grows more.

+The infrastructure is composed of telecommunication network equipment, which are susceptible to damage or interference produced by external physical phenomena, such as nearby lightning strikes, disturbances in the neighbouring electric power system, electromagnetic attack and neutrons from cosmic rays.
+Therefore, if not properly protected, a highly-sophisticated telecommunication system can be placed into an out of service condition by such phenomena.
+This Question aims to provide cost effective protective measures in order to improve the telecommunication network’s reliability as well as keeping the continuity of customer services from these events.

+Specifically, lightning, attacks using extreme electromagnetic field such as High-Altitude Electromagnetic Pulse (HEMP) and High Power Electromagnetic (HPEM), and soft errors which are caused by particle radiations such as high-energy neutrons created from cosmic rays are emerging threats for ICT societies.